goran-mahovlic/had2019-playground/projects/bootloader/README.md

 OTP status register lock bit and in that case, there is no known way to remove protection.

-# FLASH the multiboot image

-Multiboot image with bootloader and user bitstream should be flashed first and then write protection enabled.

-    fujprog -j flash multiboot.img
-    or
-    openFPGALoader -b ulx3s --file-type bin -f multiboot.img

-For protection to be enabled in user-friendly way, both bitstreams contained in multiboot image need to have specific properties.
-Tool "ecp5wp.py" from [esp32ecp5](https://github.com/emard/esp32ecp5)
-is used from micropython commandline prompt over the 115200 serial console, so user bitstream should support it with ESP32 "passthru" function and JTAG-FLASH access.

-It is very important that user bitstream allows access from JTAG to FLASH while bitstream is running because it is best if bitstream keeps working as usb-serial console.

-This is done by compiling user bitstream with "SYSCONFIG MASTER_SPI_PORT=ENABLE" in ".lpf" file and without "USRMCLK" module in ".v" files.

-It is desirable to make bitstreams so that ESP32 does not reboot by switching from bootloader to user bitstream and back.
-This can be done by 3-state driving wifi_en and other ESP32 strapping pins in both bootloader and user bitstream.

-Boards v2.x.x and v3.0.x have the same ESP32 pinout but new v3.1.x is different at ESP32 pinout.
-Current default is for v2.x.x and v3.0.x.

-For v3.1.x adjust ESP32-JTAG pinout in "ecp5wp.py",
-in bitstreams adjust ESP32-i2c pinout (gpio16,17) in toplevel.
-In the makefile, select board name because it also defines constraints file with pinout.

-    BOARD ?= ulx3s-v20
-    #BOARD ?= ulx3s-v317

-Some boards have problems getting JTAG-FLASH access without discarding running bitstream.
-This problem manifestst as flash ID reading as FF FF FF ...
-In this case bitstream must be discarded, but ESP32 should not reboot after reloading the bitstream from FLASH.
-For this there is option in "ecp5wp.py"

-    discard=1

 # Using "ecp5wp.py" to write protect

 After multiboot image is flashed and esp32ecp5 uploaded